 When buying a second hand car from a car dealer, statutory warranties for second hand cars vary from State to State.
 Check your State’s consumer affairs or fair-trading site for the specific terms.
 Older vehicles, vehicles that have travelled over a certain number of kilometres and some commercial vehicles are not always covered by warranties so it pays to check the small print if buying from a dealer.

 Some retailers will sell an extended warranty, and these can be a good option if they come at the right price and are affordable for you.
-Extended warranties do come with strict caveats however, which you can read more about at One Lady Owner.
+Extended warranties do come with strict caveats however.

 If a car looks like it is too good to be true, then it most likely is.
 And unless you have a lot of mechanical knowledge, or a family member with a workshop, then it is best to stay well clear of something that looks like an outright bargain.